TAKE THE NEXT STEP IN YOUR TRAINING AND CAREER AT NASHVILLE BALLET’S SUMMER INTENSIVE.

 • One white and one black chiffon wrap skirt (recommended style: Mirella MS12)

-• Plain white crewneck t-shirt (no logos, please)
+• Plain white crewneck t-shirt or sports shirt (no logos, please)

 • Gray tights and black tights (we recommend footed and footless of each color)